 Participants should think about their dissertation topic and committee soon in the graduate process.
 However, they should have a significant knowledge base in leadership content as well as methodology before starting to work with their academic advisor on selecting a dissertation topic and committee.
 This process does not have a regular progression of steps.
-Frequently, consideration of the dissertation topic, dissertation chair, and other members of the dissertation committee takes place simultaneously.
-Some participants select a topic before approaching a faculty member about being the chair of the committee.
-Others approach faculty first and together select a topic.
+But it should lead to the approval of the dissertation topic by the participant's chosen dissertation committee.